• Skip to primary navigation

 These Raspberry Almond Cupcakes combine a light almond flavor with the bright, fresh taste of raspberries swirled right into the batter.
 They have a tender crumb with just the right balance of sweet and tangy, making them an inviting treat for any occasion.

 The cupcakes are straightforward to prepare, with a simple method that fits well into a busy day.
-A fresh raspberry garnish on top adds a lovely touch that's both pretty and flavorful, elevating these cupcakes beyond the ordinary.
+A fresh raspberry garnish on top adds a lovely touch that's both pretty and flavorful, improving these cupcakes beyond the ordinary.

 Why This Recipe Works